alicia6174/Kaggle-Whats-Cooking/Project.md

 * Transform to binary - OvR (one-against-all), OvO (one-against-one)* Extend from binary - Naive Bayes, KNN (IBk), Decision trees (J48), SVM (SMO), Neural networks (Multilayer Perceptron)
 ### The main steps of learning
-There are five major steps of machine learning in this project.
+There are five major steps of machine learning.

 * **Data analysis** - We started with **data preprocessing** by these initial process.
 	* Delete these special characters: ç, è, é, ®, and ™.